 - Treponema pallidum (syphilis) [ FDA-licensed, approved or cleared test].

 - CMV (cytomegalovirus) total IgG and IgM. ** See note at bottom of page.

 - Chlamydia trachomatis

 - West Nile Virus NAT

-Semen specimens will be held in the quarantine tank until all testing is completed.
+- Semen specimens will be held in the quarantine tank until all communicable disease testing is completed.
 Specimens with a reactive test result will be released with the following notification: "Warning: Advise patient of communicable disease risks" and "Warning: Reactive test results for (name of the disease)."
 Biohazard label included.